gpu troubleshooting saga.

-I encountered many issues with Claude during this troubleshooting, it kept having ‘AHA!’ moments where it thought it solved the problem, but of course didn’t.
-Though, it did have some really interesting insights.
-It took me through crypto-miner suspicions which were eventually ruled out, some other red herrings and hallucinations that I guess could be blamed on poor frustrated prompts by yours truly, but eventually we together both found a sort of hacky, but still overall reasonable solution to the actual issue I was having.
+The biggest issue I encountered was it kept having these confident ‘AHA!’ moments where it caught some error or circumstance and thought it solved the problem, but of course didn’t.
+It had some really interesting troubleshooting steps and I learned a lot.
+It took me through crypto-miner suspicions and used rkhunter to look for any known rootkits which was a neat tool it showed me, though this avenue was eventually ruled out since there were no hidden services, no phoning home, etc. I ran into some other red herrings and hallucinations by Claude that I guess could also be blamed on poorly written, frustrated prompts by yours truly, but eventually we both came to a solution together.

-But then I remembered, at one point using
+Then I remembered, at one point using

 cat /sys/class/drm/card1/device/power_dpm_force_performance_level